-The landfill began operation during 1972 and had an estimated capacity to last until the year 2018.
+The landfill began operation during 1972 and reached capacity during fiscal year 2018.
 The Authority constructed a new landfill cell that began operations on July 1, 2017.
-The \$6,132,111 reported as accrued closure and post-closure liability at June 30, 2020 represents the cumulative amount reported for closure and post closure of the landfill, which has reached full capacity (\$3,871,598), and the estimated closure and post closure liability for the new landfill cell based on the estimated use of capacity as of June 30, 2020 (approximately 51.00%, or \$2,260,513).
-The estimated total current cost of the landfill closure and post-closure and post-closure does not the amount that would be paid if all equipment, facilities and services required to close, monitor and maintain the landfill were acquired as of June 30, 2020.
+The \$9,311,485 reported as accrued closure and post-closure liability at June 30, 2022 represents the cumulative amount reported for post closure of the landfill which has reached full capacity (\$4,638,810), and the estimated closure and post closure liability for the new landfill cells based on the estimated use of capacity as of June 30, 2022 (approximately 97% for cell I, and 5% for cell II).
+Closure and post closure cost based on estimated use of capacity is \$4,475,522, and \$197,153 for cell I and cell II, respectively.
+The estimated total current cost of the landfill closure and post-closure care of \$9,311,485 is based on the amount that would be paid if all equipment, facilities and services required to close, monitor and maintain the landfill were acquired as of June 30, 2022.
 Actual costs may be higher due to inflation, changes in technology, or changes in regulations.
-The Authority intends to fund these costs from tipping revenues and from any funds derived and accumulated for this purpose in the upcoming years.
+Blue Ridge Resource Authority intends to fund these costs from tipping revenues and from any funds derived and accumulated for this purpose in the upcoming years.